abusch/rustracer/README.md

 Rustracer is a toy [raytracer](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) written in [Rust](http://rust-lang.org).

+## History

 It started as a little playground to play with raytracing concepts that I found on [Scratchapixel](http://www.scratchapixel.com).
 I then found out about [tray_rust](http://github.com/TwinkleBear/tray_rust) and began refactoring my code to follow its design, but then eventually bought a copy of [Physically-Based Ray Tracing](http://www.pbrt.org) and decided to follow the [C++ implementation](https://github.com/mmp/pbrt-v3) as closely as possible to make it easier to follow along with the book.
 Consider this a port of PBRTv3 to Rust.

 **Note**: I am very much a beginner in Rust as well as in raytracing and this project is a way for me to learn about both.
-If the code is ugly or broken, it is very much my fault :) This is not helped by the fact that the C++ implementation is _very_ object-oriented, and doesn't always translate cleanly or idomatically to Rust...
-If you want to see a good, clean, well documented raytracer written in Rust by someone who knows what they're talking about, I definitely recommend you look at [tray_rust](http://github.com/TwinkleBear/tray_rust) instead :) That being said, feedback is more than welcome!

-Similarly, I haven't really paid attention to performance yet, or number of allocations.
-Both are probably pretty bad :)
+If the code is ugly or broken, it is very much my fault :) This is not helped by the fact that the C++ implementation is _very_ object-oriented, and doesn't always translate cleanly or idiomatically to Rust...
+I haven't really paid attention to performance yet, or number of allocations, so both are probably pretty bad :) That being said, feedback is more than welcome!

+## Related projects
+ * [tray_rust](http://github.com/TwinkleBear/tray_rust): if you want to see a good physically-based raytracer in Rust written by someone who knows what they're talking about, you should check this project instead of mine :) It's got some nice features, like distributed rendering, and the code is beautifully written and documented.

+ * [rs_pbrt](https://github.com/wahn/rs_pbrt): another port of PBRT to Rust.

 ## Examples